Pratt & Whitney F135: Design

 Like the F119, the F135 has a stealthy augmentor where traditional spray bars and flameholders are replaced by thick curved vanes coated with ceramic radar-absorbent materials (RAM).
 Afterburner fuel injectors are integrated into these vanes, which block line-of-sight of the turbines, contributing to aft-sector stealth.
 The axisymmetric nozzle consists of fifteen partially overlapping flaps that create a sawtooth pattern at the trailing edge.
 This creates shed vortices and reduces the infrared signature of the exhaust plume.
 The effectiveness is reportedly comparable to that of the F119's wedge nozzles, while being substantially more cost effective and lower maintenance.

 The engine uses thermoelectric-powered sensors to monitor turbine bearing health.

 Improving engine reliability and ease of maintenance is a major objective for the F135.
 The engine has fewer parts than similar engines, which improves reliability.
 All line-replaceable components (LRCs) can be removed and replaced with a set of six common hand tools.
 The F135's health management system is designed to provide real time data to maintainers on the ground.
 This allows them to troubleshoot problems and prepare replacement parts before the aircraft returns to base.
 According to Pratt & Whitney, this data may help drastically reduce troubleshooting and replacement time, as much as 94% over legacy engines.

 Planned improvements

-Although no service has issued a requirement for an upgraded engine, Pratt and Whitney is cooperating with the US Navy on a two-block improvement plan for the F135 engine.
+Prior to any services issuing a requirement for an upgraded engine, Pratt and Whitney had cooperated with the US Navy on a two-block improvement plan for the F135 engine.
 The goals of Block 1 are a 7–10% increase in thrust and a 5–7% lower fuel burn.
 The plans include better cooling technology for turbine blades; this would increase the longevity of the engine and substantially reduce maintenance costs.
 The goal of Block 2 is to work with the US Air Force's Adaptive Engine Transition Program, with the intention of introducing technology for an engine rated at 45,000 lb of thrust, to be used in a sixth-generation fighter.